 The ability of eelgrass to weather short-term stressful environmental conditions has been demonstrated on a number of occasions through natural and experimental restriction of resource availability.
 However, prolonged stresses such as consistent light limitation will result in a decline in eelgrass habitat.
 Within most sub-tropical and temperate environments, desiccation stresses limit the upper edge of eelgrass growth, and light requirements needed to balance respiration and fuel metabolism (photo-compensation depth) set the lower limits of eelgrass growth in soft-bottom bays.
 This trend holds true in San Diego Bay, and as a result a distinct topographic, but seasonably variable boundary defines the upper limit for eelgrass between 0.0 and +1.0 feet MLLW.
 A less distinct lower limit is defined by subtle differences in depth and light penetration.
 The recent addition of potential biologically limiting factors on bed distributions creates a new complication to the standard model for eelgrass distribution patterns in San Diego Bay.
-The loss of eelgrass from within the core dense eelgrass beds instead of along the marginal fringes makes interpretation of trends and patterns more confusing than has historically been the case.

 The differing survey methods used prior to 1993 prevent in-depth comparisons of longer-tern trends in San Diego Bay eelgrass abundance.
 However, on a decadal scale, eelgrass does appear to have historically expanded in its range in the Bay when compared to the best estimates that can be made from prior historic surveys and ancillary historic photographs and data.
-Eelgrass expansion within the Bay is likely the result of improved water quality and restoration efforts, which now account for over 50 acres of eelgrass within the Bay.
+Eelgrass expansion within the Bay is likely the result of improved water quality and restoration efforts, which now account for over 54 acres of eelgrass within the Bay.
 Rawsewage and industrial-waste discharges into the Bay have been significantly reduced since the 1970s (SDUPD 1990, USFWS 1998).
 The improved water quality has resulted in lower total particulate matter that would otherwise decrease light availability at the bottom.
 Additionally, stresses related to nutrient enrichment leading to plankton and macroalgal blooms have declined with reductions in waste discharges.